mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 Only written LOI presentations can be submitted and responses will not be returned.

-Responses may be in English or French, at the preference of the Respondent.

-Please keep the length of your response to 3 8.5x11 pages double spaced, plus the signed copy of the Rules of Engagement Participation Agreement (as per Attachment 1)
+Please keep the length of your response to 3 - 8.5x11 pages, plus the signed copy of the Rules of Engagement Participation Agreement (as per Attachment 1).
+These can be provided as a PDF file to allow for analog signatures.

 ## 2. RESPONSE PARAMETERS